ANC survives scare as Mxolisi Kaunda is re-elected

-Durban – The ruling party in eThekwini narrowly survived a scare of being thrown out of power in eThekwini metro, the party’s crown jewel and provincial economic hub.
+Johannesburg – The ruling party in eThekwini narrowly survived a scare of being thrown out of power in eThekwini metro, the party’s crown jewel and provincial economic hub.

-The sitting to elect public office bearers was adjourned on Monday following the eruption of chaos.
-On Wednesday in a salacious move, Abantu Batho Congress (ABC) leader and former ANC uMvoti local municipality mayor Philani Mavundla together with other smaller parties made a change of mind voting with the ANC which saw Mxolisi Kaunda narrowly emerging beating DA’s Nicole Graham.
+The sitting to elected public office bearers was adjourned on Monday following the eruption of chaos.

+On Wednesday in a salacious move, Abantu Batho Congress (ABC) leader and former ANC uMvoti local municipality mayor Philani Mavundla chose together with other smaller parties made a change of mind voting with the ANC which saw Mxolisi Kaunda narrowly emerging beating DA’s Nicole Graham.

 Kaunda garnered 113 votes while Graham received 104.
 Both the EFF and the IFP had backed Graham for the mayoral chain.

 Up to late on Wednesday, a coalition of opposition parties were set to snatch the metro from the ruling party, but it proved not to be.
 However, Sunday World understands that the opposition parties intend approaching court to have the sitting nullified on procedural grounds.

 “As the IFP, we will seek legal advice on how the meeting was conducted especially with the inclusion of councillor P.G Mavundla in the executive committee when that item had been concluded on Monday,” Mdu Nkosi said IFP’s caucus leader in the metro.